SteveIves/Demos/AppDomainProtection/SynNetAspAppDomainOnly/readme.txt

 ================================================================================
 Running the project in IIS

-As shipped, both assemblies are configured to builf for "AnyCPU" and the WebApplicationProject is configured to run under IIS Express.
+As shipped, both assemblies are configured to build for "AnyCPU" and the WebApplicationProject is configured to run under IIS Express.
 If you want to run the example code under full IIS on a 64-bit system, you will need to change both prjects to build for x64.
 To do this edit the project properties